Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Introduction

-We demonstrate here that it is this simple difference in coordinate systems which leads to the GM76\footnote{We refer the reader to \cite{Regional} for precise details concerning this, the 1976 version of the model.} spectrum supporting a net downscale transport.
-The 3-d action spectrum for the GM76 spectrum is independent of vertical wavenumber, so that in an Eulerian description there is no vertical wavenumber action gradient to support the diffusion of action.
-In a ray description, the mean drift of wave packets to large wavenumber can be explicitly separated and an estimate of the action (energy) available for mixing can be obtained by the counting of wave packets past a sufficiently high wavenumber gate \cite{HWF}.
+We demonstrate here that it is this simple difference in coordinate systems that leads to the celebrated Garrett and Munk spectrum \footnote{We utilize what is referred to as GM76, the 1976 version of their model.
+We refer the reader to \cite{GM72,GM79} for historical perspectives and to \cite{M86,Regional} for reviews.} of the oceanic internal wavefield supporting a net downscale transport.
+The 3-d action spectrum for the Garrett and Munk spectrum is independent of vertical wavenumber, so that in an Eulerian description there is no vertical wavenumber action gradient to support the diffusion of action regardless of how the vertical component of the diffusivity tensor is defined.
+In a ray description, the mean drift of wave packets to a high wavenumber can be explicitly represented in an enesmble transport equation and an estimate of the action (energy) available for mixing can be obtained by the counting of wave packets past a sufficiently high wavenumber gate \citep[e.g][]{HWF}.

 This paper is organized as follows.
-Hamiltonian structures and the derivation of transport equations from them are the focal point of Sections \ref{Background} and \ref{ScaleSeparations}.
-We review the Hamiltonian structure in section \ref{HamiltonianSection} Derivation of the kinetic equation is well understood and studied, see \cite{nazarenko2011wave,ZLF}.
+Hamiltonian structures and the derivation of transport equations from them are the focal points of Sections \ref{Background} and \ref{ScaleSeparations}.
+We review the Hamiltonian structure in section \ref{HamiltonianSection}.
 In Section \ref{WTSection} we present a derivation for internal waves that leads to a Fokker-Planck equation.
-In Section \ref{ScaleSeparations} we refine the Hamiltonian structure; extracting only those extreme scale separated interaction in order to derive the Liouville equation (Section \ref{S1}) and its subsequent diffusive approximation (Section \ref{S2}).
-Subsequent to these theoretical developments we present estimates of energy transport to mixing scales and demonstrate the mismatch between theory and observations.
-We end with a brief summary in Section \ref{Summary} and point the reader to a companion paper were we present results from a simple scale invariant model of wave refraction in inertial shear based upon ray tracing equations that provide us with further insight.
+In Section \ref{ScaleSeparations} we refine the Hamiltonian structure; extracting only those extreme scale separated interactions in order to derive the Liouville equation (Section \ref{S1}) and its subsequent Fokker-Planck (Section \ref{WKBDiffusion}).
+Subsequent to these theoretical developments we present estimates of energy transport to mixing scales and demonstrate the mismatch between theory and observations in Section \ref{sec:EnergyTransport}.
+We end in Section \ref{sec:Conclusions} by discussing this contradiction in light of our derivations.
+The reader who is primarily interested in the disparity between observations and theory is advised to read section \ref{sec:EnergyTransport} and use the equation references to navigate Sections \ref{Background} and \ref{ScaleSeparations}.